NSkates/Language-Ambiguity-Trainer/README.md

 6) Feed LLM additional relevant definitions and context related to the framework
 7) Provide exemplars

+The data the LLM will be working with a requirements list table for an Accounts Payable (AP) system.
+The data describing what the system should be able to do, not actual data output.
+There are two sections of the data we will be focusing on: Priority and Requirement.
+The Requirements describe the system's ability to perform a specific task.
+The Priorities describe how important that listed Requirement is.
+There are three kinds of Priorities, which are low, medium, and high.

 SOURCES
 Rosenkranz, Christoph; Charaf, Marianne Corvera; and Holten, Roland (2013) "Language Quality in Requirements Development: Tracing Communication in the Process of Information Systems Development," Journal of Information Technology: Vol. 28: Iss.
 3, Article 3.
 DOI: 10.1057/jit.2012.33